 There are literally hundreds of other image creation tools out there, but these will get you off on the right foot.

 In terms of stock images, Canva provides you with a lot for free but they also provide 1-time license images for $1 as well, so if you see something like, you don’t have to stress that it’s going to cost you an arm and a leg.

 For the ultimate in free image options, check out this post on Medium.

 While you might be sitting there thinking, “I’m never doing any type of video” I can literally guarantee that you will, particularly if you want to stay relevant and get in front of your audience.

-I resisted doing video for long time, but have now embraced it and do this with a weekly vlog.
+I resisted doing video for a long time, but have now embraced it and do this with a weekly video.

 If you’re looking at Facebook advertising, video’s convert much higher than any other type of ad, so definitely something to think about as you mull this over.

 Depending on the operating system you’re using, you’ll already have a video editing program on your computer.
 For Windows, that’s Movie Maker and on a Mac it’s iMovie.
 Both of these will get you over the line in terms of basic editing and if you decided that you wanted to do more, then you’re gonna have to pay for it by upgrading that software or using something more robust.

 I wouldn’t worry too much about the robust stuff, both Movie Maker and iMovie will get you where you need to go and then rather than paying for expensive software, just outsource it 🙂